jpschnel/maze-vision/README.md

 In the maze vision folder enter the command:

        install

 **Setting up the Maze**
-Place the Robot on the surface and pick a random object to represent the end goal-something with many varying colors and easily discernible usually works best
+Place the Robot on the surface and pick a random object to represent the end goal-something with many varying colors and easily discernible usually works best.
+You can look at the files in the folder named Samples to get an idea.

 Place these in the maze